Mo Pinel: Career

 Pinel teamed with Phil Cardinale of Track, a small bowling ball maker, to create a new asymmetric-mass ball called the Shark in 1991.
 The Track Shark showed so much promise that AMF Bowling, a large bowling equipment company, hired Pinel away from Track.
 For AMF, Pinel formed a new eccentric mass to create the AMF Sumo model in 1992.
 The Sumo sold so well that AMF gave Pinel a commemorative medallion when sales reached 100,000 balls.
 But AMF had assigned Pinel a royalty for each ball, and they felt he was getting too much money.
 AMF severed the contract in 1995, after which Pinel was quickly hired by Faball, known for the popular Hammer model with polyurethane technology.
 Pinel designed an asymmetric core to start Faball's Hammer 3D Offset line.
 The new ball proved so popular that Faball's manufacturing side struggled to meet high customer demand.
 Faball was suddenly enjoying about $12 million in annual sales while AMF fell from $12 million to $1 million.

 In 1999, Pinel and his lane-resurfacing partner Rich Sadles teamed in a new venture: MoRich, based in Virginia.
 MoRich was formed to produce bowling balls with even more radically eccentric masses.
-But other bowling ball manufacturers were now offering similar models, and they were better positioned to influence the market.
+But other, more well-known bowling ball manufacturers were now offering similar models, and they were better positioned to influence the market.
 Pinel exhausted his capital trying to keep MoRich competitive, finally closing the doors in 2011.

-Phil Cardinale had become the head of Radical Bowling, a boutique brand owned by Brunswick Bowling.
+Phil Cardinale became the head of Radical Bowling, a boutique brand owned by Brunswick.
 Brunswick and Cardinale hired Pinel as director of technology, and to serve as brand ambassador.
 Pinel and Radical produced a series of videos for YouTube, and Pinel drove around the US in his car, coaching players and promoting Radical's ball designs.
 His final assignment for Radical was a multi-state tour of the Deep South in 2021, to tell bowlers about the physics of the game.

 Personal life and death

 Pinel died from complications of COVID-19 in Baton Rouge on March 5, 2021, after conducting bowling seminars in Florida and Louisiana.
-Hs wife and one of his three sons were with him.
+His wife and one of his three sons were with him.
 He was 78.